MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprintschemaparameterinitializer-put_value.md

 The <b>Value</b> (put_Value) property modifies the value of the <a href="https://msdn.microsoft.com/library/windows/hardware/dn454557">IPrintSchemaParameterInitializer</a> object.

-In PrintTicket XML, that’s the value of the &lt;psf:Value> child element for the &lt;psf:ParameterInit> element.
+In PrintTicket XML, that’s the value of the <psf:Value> child element for the <psf:ParameterInit> element.

 This property is write-only.